-In addition to the elected and appointed officers the fire company also has a fire director and 2 assistant chiefs who are paid by the Centre Region Council of Governments and serve as part of the command staff.
+In addition to the elected and appointed line officers, the fire company also has a Fire Director and two assistant chiefs who are paid by the Centre Region Council of Governments and serve as part of the command staff.
 These positions are as follows:

 The Command Staff is responsible for all fire ground operations and any other responsibilities as assigned by the Chief.
 To assist the Command Staff, the Alpha Fire Company operates a command unit, designated as “Command 5.”
 This unit is equipped with radio communication systems, computers, and other aids for the Command Officer to successfully oversee an incident.
 The command unit is a 2013 Chevrolet Tahoe.
 The vehicle is rotated between the line officers as a rapid response unit, available on a 24 hour basis.
 When assigned to a particular line officer, that officer responds to all alarms, and assumes incident command, and all chief’s calls during their duty shift – typically a 24 hour period or throughout the weekend.